 Anthony S. Harrington

-Anthony Harrington is Chair of the ASG Managing Board and leads the firm's Latin America practice.
+Anthony Harrington is Chair of Albright Stonebridge Group's Managing Board and leads the firm's Latin America practice.

 Ambassador Harrington received his B.A. from the University of North Carolina at Chapel Hill as a Morehead Scholar and a J.D. from the Duke University School of Law.